BioMaRu/sveltekit-nomimono/README.md

 npx degit biomaru/svelte-nomimono
 ```

-to clone this repo in to your project directory
+To clone this repo files in to your project directory

 ### Development